Donald Duck by Frank Smith

-Frank Smith was an American animator and comic artist.
-Between 1976 and 1986 he was the third artist to continue the 'Donald Duck' newspaper strip, He was also the original creator of a celebrity comic based on comedian W.C.
+Frank Smith was an American animator and cartoonist.
+Between 1976 and 1986, he was the third artist to draw the 'Donald Duck' newspaper strip.
+With writer Jim Smart, he was also the original creator of a celebrity comic based on comedian W.C.
 Fields, which ran between 1982 and 1983.
+He should not be confused with Frank A. Smith (1911-1975), who was an animator on 'Mr. Magoo' and 'Gerald McBoing-Boing' for UPA and for several TV specials based on Charles M. Schulz' 'Peanuts' for Lee Mendelsohn in the 1950s and 1960s.

 Early life and career